Why are live-streams gaining in popularity on virtual events?

 What are the right tools and platforms for a livestream?

-Depending on the event capacity and agenda objectives, there are a myriad of softwares and online tools to optimize the production of the livestream.
+Depending on the event capacity and agenda objectives, there are a myriad of softwares and online tools to optimize the production of the livestream of virtual events.
 The commonly used tools are livestream platforms on social media applications as its convenience and free to use functions make it highly accessible and can attract a diverse audience.

 Leverage on a digital marketing campaign